brageon/rest/README.md

 # Application 🏆
 Make a video game to emotionally bond with someone.
 [Plot](https://newresearchmethod.quora.com/In-practice-you-could-mention-Warren-Buffet-for-being-successful-without-collaboration-The-cheetah-uses-its-speed-onl): 4w5 epiphany / cliffhanger.
 Spiral [topic](https://newresearchmethod.quora.com/My-answers-as-Koans-to-symbolic-framework-of-Tarot-reading-Those-answers-are-further-abstracted-to-Bible-interpretation): 49, 67, 46, 54.
 Glamour: 01, 15, 05, 13.
 Rank: 4.88 (followers' iup).
 Ophelia is 5 stars by her quotes.
 Gravesian value perception is blue.
 Plot discernment.
 Glamour reasoning.
 Rank completion.

 Type the comment to someone with 5 stars at the right time (glamour).
 Use her book as frontend cover to discuss absolutism.
 DQ score are obtained from words per stars.
-More to less is De-Di directional strength.
-De-Qi are podcasts while Di-Qe are books.
+More to less is the De-Di directional strength.
+De-Qi is podcasts while Di-Qe is books.
 More stars are not better just different.

 Declaring: LIE 9/8, ESE 9/7, ILI 9/6, SEI 9/5, LSI 9/4, EII 9/3, SLE 9/2.
 Questioning: ESI 9/8, LII 9/7, SEE 9/6, ILE 9/5, EIE 9/4, LSE 9/3, IEI 9/2.